Lowe Alpine Contour IV

 Durable, stable, comfortable, durable, easily adjustable (older version, not the new one).
 Bought the old one barely used maybe 20 years ago.
 Used to go to the Alps every year.
 Never had a single thing break on it but the waterproofing died years ago.

 Looked at all the new ones last year, probably some that were better, ended up getting another Contour IV (much newer model) barely used for $45 this fall.
 Added a homemade double loop thumbstrap to the sternum strap so I'd have a place to hook my thumbs that was comfortable for cruising all day.
 Other than that zero mods.
+(Update: Found one of the older models in pristine condition at a Outdoor Exchange shop in Durango Co. for $35.
+Absolutely prefer the older harness.
+Denser hip pads and the slider adjustment for height is so much easier!
+Just not wild about the pink side panels on this one.
+Going back to the past for the serious hiking.)

 Bought a rain cover from Lowes after a few years.
 It lasted about 4 years before the waterproofing went south.
 Just sprayed everything with silicone spray which helped.